wp-plugins/simple-fields/readme.txt

 == Changelog ==

+= 0.3.x =
+- Better handling of international chars when selecting file
+- html_esc on file names

 = 0.3.7 =
 - Now more localized than ever before.
 Lots of thanks to Ricardo Tomasi who made the required changes.
 - Added Brazilian translation, also by Ricardo Tomasi.